jeancflanagan/jeancflanagan/_documentation/images.md

 ### Adding photos to posts

 Once the photos are loaded, add the photos to the front matter of a post.
-The front matter contains all of the attributes for an image (except for class attributes for layout) so that an image can be inserted using a custom liquid filter.
+The front matter contains all of the attributes for an image (except for class attributes for layout) so that an image can be inserted using a custom Liquid filter.

 - Add the file names to the front matter for each writing post or photoset post.
 - For each image, add a corresponding line in the front matter for an alt tag (`image_alt` array).
 This is the `alt=""` HTML attribute for the image.
-- For each image, optionally add a corresponding line in the front matter for a caption (`image_caption` array).
+- For each image, *optionally* add a corresponding line in the front matter for a caption (`image_caption` array).
 This is the `<figcaption>` HTML element.
 - To insert an image into a writing post, add the liquid tag `{% figure_img %}` adding other variables as necessary.
 The syntax is {% figure_img class 0 caption %}` which can be broken down to:
   - `class` – possible values are `right`, `left` and `narrow`. `narrow` can be added to `right` or `left` to constrain the width of the image
   - `0` – possible values are index numbers starting at 0.
 The first image in the array is 0, followed by 1 and so on.
 Pick the image number by its position in the front matter array.
 This index number will assign the inline image `src` as well as the alt and caption values.